Apply to our PhD in Information Sciences

 Applicants with GPAs of at least 3.0, or those with an earned JD, MD, or PhD, are exempt from the GRE requirement.
 Applicants with a grade-point average (GPA) below 3.0 on a 4.0 scale must submit GRE scores.

-In exceptional circumstances, an applicant who does not meet these minimum language requirements can only be admitted on limited status and will be required to take the English as a Second Language Placement Test (EPT) prior to enrolling at Illinois.
+In exceptional circumstances, an applicant who does not meet the Graduate College minimum language requirements for "Full Status Admission" can be admitted on limited status and will be required to take the English as a Second Language Placement Test (EPT) prior to enrolling at Illinois.

 Although an interview may not be required in all cases, if an interview is requested, the DSC will review for research interests and alignment, interests in the iSchool and Illinois, and language proficiency.
 If you are submitting your application by our early deadline October 20 of for Graduate College fellowship consideration, your letters of reference must also be submitted by October 20.